-- \A student may be reassigned to the next scheduled Friday School if a legitimate request is made by the parent/guardian.
-It will be at the principal's discretion whether the request is accepted or rejected. - \If the student is absent from school on the day s/he is assigned to serve a Friday School, the student will be automatically assigned to the next scheduled Friday School. - 5.
-In-School Suspension (ISS): As a means for keeping a student in school, rather than suspending him/her, the District has established an in-school suspension program.
-The student is not only removed from the classroom and assigned to a designated work area; s/he is also denied participation in any school activity for the length of the suspension.
+\A student may be reassigned to the next scheduled Friday School if a legitimate request is made by the parent/guardian.
+It will be at the principal's discretion whether the request is accepted or rejected.

+\If the student is absent from school on the day s/he is assigned to serve a Friday School, the student will be automatically assigned to the next scheduled Friday School.

+5. Alternate Placement (formally known as In-School Suspension): As a means for keeping a student in school, rather than suspending him/her, the District has established an alternate placement program.
+The student is not only removed from the classroom and assigned to a designated work area; s/he is also denied participation in any school activity for the length of the alternate placement.

-Assignment to in-school suspension means that the student is removed from the classroom but not from the educational program.
+Assignment to alternate placement means that the student is removed from the classroom but not from the educational program.
 S/He will report to the assigned location where the student will work on classroom tasks assigned by the teacher(s), all of which are related to a course of study in which the student is currently enrolled.
 When completed, the assignments are to be turned in to the teacher(s) for review and grading.
 Thus, the student continues his/her academic program but just in a different setting and receives full credit for the completed work.